microsoft/vscode-dev-containers/containers/go-postgres/README.md

 Once the PostgreSQL container has port forwarding enabled, it will be accessible from the Host machine at `localhost:5432`.
 The [PostgreSQL Documentation](https://www.postgresql.org/docs/14/index.html) has:

-1. [An Installation Guide for PSQL], a CLI tool to work with a PostgreSQL database.
+1. [An Installation Guide for PSQL](https://www.postgresql.org/docs/14/installation.html), a CLI tool to work with a PostgreSQL database.
 2. [Tips on populating data](https://www.postgresql.org/docs/14/populate.html) in the database.

 If needed, you can use `postCreateCommand` to run commands after the container is created, by updating `.devcontainer/devcontainer.json` similar to what follows: